HRT POLICY DOCUMENT ON SERVICE DELIVERY

-- The HRT recognises that water is a right to be enjoyed by every citizen irrespective of economic and social status.
+1. The HRT recognizes that water is a right to be enjoyed by every citizen irrespective of economic and social status.
 The quality of water should meet the basic standards set by the World Health Organisation (WHO) and should be visibly clean to inspire confidence in the consumers.

 Residents want to see an improved education system in the communities where all school going children have easy and unhindered access to education.
 The cost of the education must be guided by national policy on education and the desire to achieve Goal Two of the United Nations Millennium Development Goals (UN MDGs).
 Parents pay teachers’ incentives, making education expensive, yet teachers are civil servants, fully employed by the Government of Zimbabwe.
 Some areas do not have secondary schools like Sunningdale and Kuwadzana Extension.

-- It shall be the policy of the HRT to demand that schools complete their syllabuses within the stipulated time frames than for schools to allow teachers to conduct extra lessons as a way of completing syllabuses.
-Extra lessons are more a way to fund the salaries of
+2. It shall be the policy of the HRT to demand that schools complete their syllabuses within the stipulated time frames than for schools to allow teachers to conduct extra lessons as a way of completing syllabuses.
+Extra lessons are more a way to fund the salaries of.

 conduct private business at council health centres, and occasionally discriminate patients seeking treatment in terms of access to drugs.
 Patients are usually referred to Harare Hospital which is also overwhelmed.
 Consultation fees are beyond their reach.